mmaz/systemd-conda/README.md

 python -u service.py
 ```

 In order to run the `source` command, specifying `bash` is necessary.
-You might need to change this to `anaconda3` - see [here](https://github.com/conda/conda/issues/7980#issuecomment-441358406) for details).
+You might need to change this to `anaconda3` (see [here](https://github.com/conda/conda/issues/7980#issuecomment-441358406) for details).
 Consult [this](https://github.com/torfsen/python-systemd-tutorial#stdout-and-stderr) for details on unbuffered output.

 Then `chmod +x ~/systemd/on_start.sh` and test it.